top of page

 Penthouse suite on Seabourn Venture

 Again, FALSE!
-Expedition ships have suites with all the bells and whistles available.
-Some safari companies have yurts and tents that rival the finest hotels in the world.
-All tour companies provide facilities that provide creature comforts you’ll appreciate.
+Expedition ships offer suites with all the bells and whistles.
+Some safari companies provide yurts and tents that rival the finest hotels in the world.
+All tour companies ensure that you have access to facilities that offer the creature comforts you’ll appreciate.

 Melissa Meredith Fail, Founder and Lead Travel Advisor with RLX Travel Group